 Optimize Your Website

 Your website is your ultimate online selling tool, so it should definitely be optimized for local search.
 Make sure your address and your Phone number are prominent and consistent with what is found in your Google My Business page, and your other online directory listings.
 The name of your website should be your business name.
-The title tags of website should include your business name where it is appropriate to do so.
+The title tags of the website should include your business name where it is appropriate to do so.

-The structure of your website and the pages within it is important, too.
+The structure of your website and the pages within it are important, too.
 You’ll want to have a good breakdown of all of your services, and you’ll want to have a page that lists your service areas.
 Depending on your business, it may also make sense to create a break down of service areas, comprised of the main 3 or 4 suburbs that make up your service area.
-Structure is key here.
+The structure is key here.
 Just remember, your website should be structured to make it easy not only for Google to understand who you are, what you do and the areas your business serves, but it should make sense to your website visitors, too.

 The right links coming to your website are vital to its success.
-If you have a bunch of spammy, low quality links coming to your website, it will hurt your search rankings.
-Here is a real world example:
+If you have a bunch of spammy, low-quality links coming to your website, it will hurt your search rankings.
+Here is a real-world example:

 I just recently compared 2 dental offices in the same city.
 One office was getting an average of 600 calls per month to their dental office.
 The other office was only getting an average of 100 monthly phone calls to their office.
 When I compared the two sites, the deciding factor of one site’s success over the other one was the quality of inbound links.

 The unsuccessful website had more links coming to their website, but they were all low quality and irrelevant to their business.
-One link source in particular had multiple links pointed to their website and it had a spam score of 22%.
-The successful dental website has less inbound links, but they are all high quality backlinks, from places like MapQuest, and online directory citations.
+One link source, in particular, had multiple links pointed to their website and it had a spam score of 22%.
+The successful dental website has less inbound links, but they are all high-quality backlinks, from places like MapQuest, and online directory citations.
 The links were much better quality, with higher domain authority.

-The moral of he example is that it isn’t how many links you have coming to your website.
+The moral of the example is that it isn’t how many links you have coming to your website.
 It is all about the quality of links coming to your website.
 If you want to know more about the types of website links, check out our post.

 Online Directory Listings